10 Sustainable Indian Brands That Are Good for You And The Planet

 The brand serves as an umbrella to more than 1,21,400 farmers and workers, alongside over 72 certified producer organisations.
 Not only does the company work on fair pricing, but it has also played an important role in the community via initiatives, such as the FairTrade Alliance Kerala, which helped 30 families in Asan-Kaval district by helping them stabilise their economic conditions through new farming activities.

 Led by CEO Manoj Kumar and chief agricultural adviser, David Hogg, Araku Coffee – part of the Naandi Foundation – is a lauded, sustainable coffee brand that has helped convert the once-barren Araku Valley in Andhra Pradesh into a lush, green biosphere by enrolling the Adivasi communities in the region, which includes over 25,000 farmers, into their programme.
-Since 2001, Hogg and Kumar have helped the community return to traditional farming practices, while teaching them to nurture indigenous forest and trees, essential for the diverse shade that coffee plantations require.
+Since 2001, Hogg and Kumar have helped the community return to traditional farming practices, while teaching them to nurture indigenous forests and trees, essential for the diverse shade that coffee plantations require.

 Through planting varieties of trees, including cash crops, such as bananas, and mangoes, and implementing the use of non-chemical, biological fertilisation, this brand has helped the terroir of Araku transform remarkably.
 Thanks to the arabica coffee trees planted some years ago, the communities are now harvesting organic and certified speciality coffee that has helped uplift their socio-economic conditions.